Sign In Register

 Safety Score1.0 / 5.0

-Richmond has an average annual temperature of 48°F (9°C).
+Richmond experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 21°F in January while summers reach 72°F in July.
-Annual precipitation is 37.5 inches.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 37.5 inches.
+The area receives 87.5 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 31.
+The city sits at an elevation of 305 feet.

 Temperature